jasoneflood/gdp12Hugo/docs/aws/content/Integrations and  Automation/index.en.md

 ---
-title: "Integrations & Automation"
+title: "Integrations and  Automation"
-weight: 1
+weight: 4
 ---

 Here’s a detailed overview of Integrations and Automation in IBM Security Guardium 12.1, focusing on how Guardium connects with other tools, and how you can streamline workflows using built-in or external automation.